raghavan20/teacher-assistant-ui/README.md

    npm run dev
    ```

-4. Create .env at root of project
+4. Create .env file at root of project or at working directory

    ```
    # VITE_API_BASE_URL=http://localhost:5000
    VITE_API_BASE_URL=http://34.72.127.119:5000
    ```
-   The last URL is the public hosted API endpoint URL
+   `VITE_API_BASE_URL` indicates where API endpoint is running

 5. Open your browser and navigate to `http://localhost:5173`